AbrarAdnan/Data-Driven-Ranking-of-Top-CS-Universities/README.md

 1. The chromedriver file is included in the repository
 2. The code needs python to run.
 Download python from here [Windows](https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe) [Linux](https://www.python.org/ftp/python/3.11.0/Python-3.11.0.tgz) [MAC OS](https://www.python.org/ftp/python/3.11.0/python-3.11.0-macos11.pkg)
 3. While running the code a window of chrome will appear.
 You can see the website it's working on in real time.
 You can check the console/terminal to get an more of what it's doing in real time through the output messages.
-4. The code will take a while to run
+4. The code will take a little less than 10 minutes to run and give the output.